-The Group monitors exposures to identify signs of weakness in customer earnings and liquidity as soon as possible.
-To monitor customers, the Group uses - supplemental to ratings an Early Warning System which classifies credit exposure to four risk groups (green, yellow, orange and red).
-The colour classification is the following:
+The Group monitors exposure to identify signs of weakness in customer earnings and liquidity as soon as possible.
+To monitor customers, the Group uses - supplemental to ratings - an Early Warning System which classifies credit exposure to four credit risk groups (green, yellow, orange and red).
+The colour classification is as follows: